Infinidoge/nix-minecraft/README.md

 ```

 #### `servers.<name>.files`
 Things to copy into this server's data directory.
 Similar to symlinks, but these are actual files.
-Useful for configuration files that don't behave well when read-only
+Useful for configuration files that don't behave well when read-only.